Growing Tomatoes in Containers | Grow 100s with these Tips

 - Leaf mulch – This is by far my favorite mulch.
 Take a look at the bottom of a leaf pile in the forest and you will see some of the best soil.
 Your container doesn’t need much.
 Just enough shredded leaves to cover the soil with an inch or so.

-- Harwood Bark Mulch – A few good ones such as pine, cedar, or redwood are some good options.
+- Hardwood Bark Mulch – A few good ones such as pine, cedar, or redwood are some good options.
 You can use the smaller chipped or shredded type. just make sure they don’t have any colorants in them that you may find at some hardware stores.

 - Plastic mulch – Using a plastic mulch for your container is really the best option for areas that don’t get too hot and a shorter growing season.
 Some research was done at both Cornell and Clemson University that showed that using red plastic lead to higher yields.